d-513/Discordio/docs/README.md

 - Automatic mute system
 - COVID-19 statistics
 - Info about minecraft servers/users
-- Stats of the Hypixel minecraft server
+- Hypixel stats (minecraft)
+- Music player
+- Search - Full google, duckduckgo and wikipedia search implementation inside of discord.
   **AND MORE**: This bot is in development and i'm adding new features every day.
+  **POST** any ideas or issues in the issues tab or on our discord

 ### Running